 Children in this class are aged between and 6 and 7 years of age.

 Homework will be sent out every Thursday and is expected to be returned the following Monday (or earlier).
-Homework returned on time will earn children 5 You’ve Been Spotteds and 10 team points.
+Homework returned on time will earn children You’ve Been Spotteds and points.
 Children that do not return homework on time will be required to complete the homework in their own time.
-Homework will consist of times tables practice and spelling practice.
-All homework must be completed neatly, to the same standard as work in school.
-We will have a homework ‘champion’ award in which the best four pieces of homework will be chosen to go on display in our class each week and a prize awarded.
+Homework will consist of maths practice and spelling practice.

 PE will take place on Monday afternoons.
 PE Kits must be in school on the first day of term and they must remain in school for the whole term.
 All jewellery, including earrings, must be removed (covering with a plaster is not allowed).
 All children must take part in PE and forgetting kit twice or more will result in lunch time detentions.